-- Do not use a power take-off adapter.
+To avoid serious injury or death: Do not use a power take-off adapter with a quick hitch.
 The adapter will increase strain on the tractor's power take-off shaft causing possible damage to shaft and driveline.
-It will also defeat the purpose of the tractor's power take-off shield. - Lightweight tractors with rear attached implements may need weights added to the front to maintain steering control.
-Consult your tractor Operator's Manual to determine proper weight requirements and maximum weight limitations.
+It will also defeat the purpose of the tractor's power take-off shield.